While cash may be king in 2022 for those surveyed, property is also a popular option (20.6%), as is stocks, shares or ETFs

 How investing preferences differ by age

-While holding cash is the asset class that people across the various age categories think will be the best choice they could make in 2022, it’s not the top choice for everyone.
+Cash is the asset class that people across the spectrum of age think will perform the best in 2022 and is the top investment choice for people of all ages.

 Respondents were also bullish on property, with roughly 22.6% saying it's best to put your money into bricks and mortar this year.
 Those most likely to be investing in property are in France, where 43.5% of those users surveyed believe property is a decent bet for 2022.